 Jesus recognized her faith and her love.
 He saw her heart and needed nothing further before telling her that she had received full forgiveness.

 49 And those who were reclining at the table with Him began to say to themselves, “Who is this man who even forgives sins?”
 50 And He said to the woman, “Your faith has saved you; go in peace.”

 The other people at the table were, no doubt fellow Pharisees in Simon’s circle of friends.
 Simon was only “one of the Pharisees” (Luke 7:36).
 Like Simon, they had all conspired to trap Jesus in order to prove He was a false prophet.
 Because this heart idol already ruled their hearts, the lesson of love, faith, and forgiveness was lost on them.
 They made no comment about Jesus’ parable and showed no remorse for their insulting behavior.
 They could only continue in their criticism.
 But Jesus went about His business of extending forgiveness to those whose hearts had already received the truth and had responded with love.

+For a woman to show greater righteousness than the Pharisee men is part of the irony in Luke’s account.
 This is Luke’s example of how wisdom is justified by her children.